kevin-ssy/CLIP_as_RNN/README.md

 # CLIP_as_RNN
 ---

-The code will be released once it passes the legal review of Google.
+The code of CLIP as RNN is released at [Google Research](https://github.com/kevin-ssy/google-research/tree/master/clip_as_rnn).

+We're still actively working on it and hopefully it can be fully released in one week.

+Thank you for your kind interests!!